dreadedsoftware/2018_ScalaDays_TyDD/src/main/tut/_06_Products/lesson.md

     }
 }
 ```
 A Product is a way to declare all of some set of things simultaneously.
-When we want to execute multiple trees given a single matching id, we can use a product.
+When we want to execute multiple trees given a single matching id,
+we can use a product.
 Classes are an example of Products.
-A class is all of its members simultaneously, it is not simply a single one of its members.
+A class is all of its members simultaneously,
+it is not simply a single one of its members.

 # Exercises
 1. Write three trees and make them into a single product `Application`.
 2. Write two more Product `Application`s.
-3. Write make a Coproduct `Application` from the 3 Product `Application`s in the previous exercises.
+3. Write a Coproduct `Application` from the 3 Product `Application`s in the previous exercises.